dougbutner/web-4/README.md

 > Web 4 combines real-world components like time and geography with existing blockchain technology.

-In this manifesto, I will define each of the components of web 4, provide basic psudeocode
+In this manifesto, I will define each of the components of web 4, provide psudeocode to illustrate the minimum integration into web 2/3, introduce the benefits to society, and offer a roadmap to adopting the

 # Background